 How Tall They Are

 Shorter men may be concerned about their height, because they fear that they are unattractive to women, or are taken less seriously by their peers.
-However, very tall men have insecurities too, such as feeling uncomfortable in small places, awkward around normal-sized people, and occasionally having to explain that they’re not good at, or even interested in, basketball.
+However, very tall men have insecurities too, such as feeling uncomfortable in small places or awkward around average-size people — and occasionally having to explain that they’re not good at, or even interested in, basketball.

-“Men who are shorter may naturally worry themselves with friends around their same height.
-This builds a sense of normality,” marriage and family therapist Katie Ziskind told Fatherly.
-“Men who are taller, above six foot, can be more self-conscious because many men and most women are always shorter than them.
-They feel like an oddball.”
+“Men who are shorter may naturally surround themselves with friends around their same height.
+This builds a sense of normalcy,” marriage and family therapist Katie Ziskind told Fatherly.
+“Men who are taller, above 6 foot, can be more self-conscious because many men and most women are always shorter than them.
+They can feel like an oddball.”

 How Big Their Penises Are

 “Men are very insecure about penis size,” Ziskind says.
 This despite the fact that studies show that women actually prefer smaller men for long-term partners, potentially due to fear of pain during intercourse.
 Still, men can hang on to negative feedback about size from past partners, or even peers in the locker room growing up, for most of their lives.
 “Men take insults about their penis size to heart.
 Comments about penis size can linger negatively with a man for decades.”

 It’s not only size that matters to men, but how their penises look.
 And when it comes to circumcision, men are damned if they do and damned if they don’t.
 Ziskind has seen insecure uncircumcised men want surgery as adults about as often as she’s seen men who were circumcised as infants and are upset about it.

 If Their Penises Even Work